The Academic Procession

 Mace Bearer

-Formal academic processions include a mace bearer, whose metal mace is the symbol of the College’s authority.
+Formal academic processions include a mace bearer, whose metal mace is the symbol of the college’s authority.
 During medieval times, the function of this person was to defend the chancellor of the college or university.
 As a result, custom dictates that the mace bearer always be in sight of the chancellor.
 During the commencement ceremony, the mace is placed on a rack in full view of the audience and easily accessible to the mace bearer.
-This indicates that the college faculty is present to conduct formal and legal business.
-Dallas College’s mace bearer is traditionally the Provost.
+Dallas College’s mace bearer is traditionally the college provost.
 The mace features a large brass Dallas College seal featuring the new college logo, adopted in 2020.

 School of Gonfalon Marshalls